ESA Mentorship Program (ESAMP)

 Are you ready to be a mentee checklist:

-Mentees can explore potential Mentor Profiles here; if you find a mentor who aligns with your interests, please complete this Mentee Expression of Interest Form and email the potential mentor directly to initiate the mentorship discussion.
-While including a brief CV is optional, it is strongly encouraged to provide additional context about your background and goals.
-When submitting an Expression of Interest (EOI) to a mentor, please be aware that the mentor retains the final decision on whether to schedule an initial meeting to assess compatibility.
-An EOI does not guarantee a successful match, and not all interested mentees may be paired with a mentor.
+Mentees can explore potential Mentor Profiles.
+If you find a mentor who aligns with your interests, please complete this Mentee Expression of Interest Form and email the potential mentor directly.
+Including a brief CV is strongly encouraged.
+The mentor retains the final decision on whether to schedule an initial meeting to assess compatibility.
+An EOI does not guarantee a successful match.

 If these criteria are met, you can proceed to establish the mentorship relationship with confidence.

-Once both parties agree to proceed, mentees must complete and submit the ESA Mentorship Program Agreement Form to formalise the participation.
-This agreement sets the framework for the mentorship, which is initially established for a 12-month period.
-However, both mentors and mentees have the flexibility to terminate or extend the relationship as needed.
+Once both parties agree to proceed, mentees must complete and submit the ESA Mentorship Program Agreement Form.
+The mentorship is initially established for a 12-month period, but both parties have the flexibility to terminate or extend the relationship as needed.

-To ensure productive and impactful mentoring meetings, consider the following guidelines:
+To ensure productive and impactful meetings, consider these guidelines:

 How do I become a mentor?